kstenschke/doublemac-theme/readme.md

 This icon theme was created in 2016 by Kay Stenschke.

-Licensed under the Creative Commons (Attribution-Share Alike 3.0 Unported) License
+Licensed under the Creative Commons (Attribution-Share Alike 3.0 Unported) License.

 The following icons from third party sources were adapted for creating this theme:
 (icons that are not mentioned were created anew for this theme or adapted from the icons included with